-Candidate's Name Evaluator's Name Select  your role in the evaluation process:  Candidate Cooperating Teacher West Chester University (WCU) Faculty Member
+Candidate's Name Evaluator's Name

+Select \boxtimes your role in the evaluation process: ☐Candidate ☐Cooperating Teacher ☐West Chester University (WCU) Faculty Member

-Please make any narrative comments that you think would aid in the evaluation of this Student Teacher Candidate's experiences or which more adequately explain the performance ratings.
-Indicate areas which are exemplary and of concern.
-If you prefer, you can attach a letter of reference.
+Please make any narrative comments that you ratings.
+Indicate areas which are exemplary at think would aid in the eva luation of this Student Teacher Candi er, you can attach a letter of reference idate's experiences or which more adequately explain the performance e.

 First Half:

 Second Half:

+PURSUANT TO FEDERAL LAW, THE CANDIDATE HAS THE RIGHT TO INSPECT THIS EVALUATION FORM AND THE INFORMATION CONTAINED HEREIN.